elmohandes2002/AdvAI_Project/README.md

 **Single Agent Code (Single_Agent Folder)**
 - The subfolder named "Webots_1_Agent" is the code used for simulating the reinforcement learning using PPO for a single e-puck robot on webots.
 - The subfolder named "Webots_1_Agent_Episode_vs_Timestep" is for plotting the Episodes vs Cumulative Timesteps with a maximum of 50k time steps if the episode does not end with the robot cleaning all the tiles.
+- A notebook that creates some of the plots used in this project.
+Also note that some of the plots used in this project were created from the code in webots itself.
+- In general the supervisor code is used to manage the policy and the environment creation, while the robot controller is for moving the robot.

 **Multiagent Code (Swarm Folder)**
 Both files contain the codes and environments to accomodate multiple bots to make a swarm.